 A student desiring to pursue a minor should discuss these plans with the appropriate academic advisor and obtain permission of the advisor and of the department/division's designated advisor for the minor.
-A CUS student declares the intention to minor in the Office of the Director of Advising and Academic Success.
-A CAPS student declares this intention with the appropriate academic advisor in the College of Adult Professional Studies.
+A student declares the intention to minor in the Office of the Director of Advising and Academic Success or their professional advisor.
 Normally, students must complete a minimum of nine (9) credits at Immaculata University to earn the minor.